INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Induction Tasks

-The \textbf{EC} variant introduces missing information in the observed predicates.
-For each world $W$, ground atoms of $P,Q,R,S$ are partitioned into \emph{known true}, \emph{known false}, and \emph{unknown}.
-Let $\Omega_W$ denote the set of unknown ground atoms in $W$.
-A \emph{completion} $\mathcal{C}$ assigns a truth value to every atom in $\Omega_W$, yielding a fully specified world $W^{\mathcal{C}}$.
-The target extension $T_W$ is still given extensionally and treated as observed.
+The EC variant introduces missing information in the non-target predicates.
+For each world \(W\), ground atoms of \(P,Q,R,S\) are partitioned into known true, known false, and unknown.
+Let \(\Omega_W\) denote the unknown ground atoms in \(W\).
+A completion \(C\) assigns a truth value to every atom in \(\Omega_W\), yielding a fully specified world \(W^C\).
+The target extension \(T_W\) remains observed.

-Under the \emph{existential completion} semantics, a formula is considered valid if, for each world independently, there exists some completion under which it matches the target:
+Under existential-completion semantics, a formula is valid if, for each world independently, there exists some completion under which it matches the target:

-Completions are world-local: each world has its own unknown atoms, so we quantify $\exists$ over completions independently per world.
-Equivalently, $\varphi$ must be compatible with the observed facts and labels in each world, without requiring it to succeed under \emph{all} completions of any single world.
-This setting probes whether models can reason about what \emph{could} be true in a partially observed relational world.
-In practice, we evaluate EC instances by introducing Boolean variables for unknown atoms, grounding quantifiers over the finite domain, and asking a solver whether the resulting constraints are satisfiable (thereby witnessing a completion).
+Completions are world-local: each world may use a different assignment to its unknown atoms.
+Equivalently, \(\varphi\) must be compatible with at least one completion of the observed facts and labels in each world.
+EC is therefore existential, not universal, over completions.

+EC evaluation introduces Boolean variables for unknown atoms, grounds quantifiers over the finite domain, and asks a solver whether the resulting constraints are satisfiable.